MJZ-Templates/slack-bot-template/README.md

 ### 🔧 Tip & Guide
 1. Adding Custom Commands
-* Copy and paste the `TemplateCommand` in `src/main/java/goorm/dev/server/slack/common` to create a new command.
+* Copy and paste the `TemplateCommand` in `src/main/java/arkain/dev/server/slack/common` to create a new command.
 * Ensure that the new command class has a unique name.
 * The command should match the **Slash Commands** configured in the Slack API.
-* Refer to the `MangoCommand` example, which uses OpenAI to answer user queries.
+* Refer to the `ArkainCommand` example, which uses OpenAI to answer user queries.
 * To add a new command, visit the [Slack API site](https://api.slack.com/apps/) and configure **Slash Commands**.

 ```java